Skilled Migrant Category Resident Visa application guide

 - your completed application form

-- clear, readable scanned copies of all your supporting documents
+- scanned copies of all supporting documents

-- your visa photos.
+- your visa photos

-- passport or identity document
+- your passport or identity document

 - police certificates

-- evidence of English language ability.
+- evidence of your English language ability.

 If these apply to you, you must also include evidence of your: